Mohammad271091/extensya-todo/README.md

 Only the admin can add new tasks, delete tasks, and update existing ones.
 While all the users can view all the tasks, or view a specific task.

+## Login
+- Open Postman (or your preferred API client)
+- The user (either admin or normal user) should login in order to access the api endpoints (*replace localhost:8000 with your local server address, this applies to all endpoints*)
+- Use the below endpoint to login
+    ```
+    localhost:8000/api/tasks/login
+    ```
+- In the **Body** tab, under **x-www-form-urlencoded** write your email and password (example: mohammad@gmail.com, password1234 to login as an admin)
+- Now, you'll receive your API token as a response, copy it in order to use it with all your next API calls.
 ### Endpoints